Theses & Dissertation Submission Processes

 Preparing and Submitting Your Thesis or Dissertation

-When you are ready to prepare your manuscript for submission, complete the following steps in order.
+When you are ready to prepare your manuscript for submission, complete the following

 Make committee revisions and secure final approval of your document from your committee and major professor.